Emergency population warning: United States

 The bulk of emergency warnings in the United States are sent through the Emergency Alert System, implemented in 1997.
 The EAS can be activated by national, state, regional, or local authorities, including police, fire, weather, and other governmental authorities.
 EAS is often activated when an unpredicted emergency such as a tornado, earthquake, or release of toxic gas happens.
 The vast majority of EAS alerts are generated by the National Weather Service.

 The Integrated Public Alert and Warning System (IPAWS) program of the U.S. Federal Emergency Management Agency is an attempt to integrate multiple public warning technologies into a coordinated nationwide "system of systems" using the Common Alerting Protocol.
 Systems targeted for inclusion in IPAWS include the Emergency Alert System, the Commercial Mobile Alert System using cellular telephones and other wireless devices and the NOAA Weather Radio network.

 Many states use existing air raid sirens to warn of tornadoes and flash floods.
 People living near certain nuclear facilities such as the Hanford Site in Washington have special radios in their home that are set to broadcast a warning signal in the event of a radiological emergency.
-Some emergencies (AMBER Alerts, for instance) are also sent out via e-mail, cellphone text message, and highway signs.
+Some emergencies (Amber alerts, for instance) are also sent out via e-mail, cellphone text message, and highway signs.
 Many U.S. institutions of higher education now use multiple warning technologies on their campuses, including outdoor and indoor sirens, public address systems, email and cell phone text messaging, and digital displays.

-Prior to the adoption of the Emergency Alert System, the US used CONELRAD from 1951 to 1963 and the Emergency Broadcast System from 1963 to 1997.
+Prior to the adoption of the Emergency Alert System, the United States used CONELRAD from 1951 to 1963 and the Emergency Broadcast System from 1963 to 1997.
+Cable television systems in the United States also have emergency warnings at the time, known as Local Access Alert or Emergency Override System.

+A notable example of an emergency alert being issued in the United States was a nationwide alert test, known as the National Periodic Test, which last occurred on October 4, 2023.